 A wider composition that still fits the same build-story pipeline.

-Open the studio when you are ready to generate.
+Choose a plan when you are ready to generate.

 Direct answers for AI search and real creators.